Emma Ehrlich, MA, LMHCA

 What You Can Expect

 Clients often describe sessions with me as steady, curious, and compassion-forward.
-I’ll help you slow down, notice what’s happening in the moment, and build skills that make everyday life and relationships feel safer and more connected — whether you’re navigating a transition, repairing a rupture, or simply wanting to grow.
+I’ll help you slow down, notice what’s happening in the moment, and build skills that make everyday life and relationships feel safer and more connected.

 Outside the therapy room, I enjoy making ceramics, spending time with friends, and finding a warm spot in the sun.